 As a supported lodgings carer you can maintain full time employment as you are not expected to take parental responsibility for the young person; they will be a lodger in your home.

 The most important thing is that you like and respect young people and have an understanding of some of the issues they may face.
 You will need the time and flexibility to offer advice in a safe and supportive environment, and you will need to provide the young person with a bedroom.

 What support do Supported Lodgings carers receive?

 You will be part of a team that also includes the young person’s key worker and other professionals – you will not be on your own.
-You will have access to the same extensive training that other Brighton & Hove foster carers benefit from and you will quickly feel part of our growing community through support groups and social events.
+You will have access to extensive training and you will quickly feel part of our growing community through support groups and social events.

 You will be allocated a key worker of your own who will meet with you regularly and you will have access to a 24/7 out-of-hours service.

 As a newly approved supported lodgings carer, you can expect to receive £238 per week rising to £261 after 5 years.
 The majority of young people in supported lodgings placements will provide their own meals but a few (16/17 year olds) may need to be given meals and you will receive an additional £20 per week for this.
 Please click here to see how this compares to the fees and allowances for traditional foster care.